mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("Attribution Reporting API")}}

-This article explains how reports are generated — both attribution reports and debug reports — and how you can control the generated reports.
+This article explains how [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) reports are generated — both attribution reports and debug reports — and how you can control the generated reports.
 This includes handling noise, prioritizing reports, filtering reports, and generating debug reports.

 ## Basic process